Ambrose of Belaya Krinitsa: Exile and death

-In response to diplomatic pressure, the Austrian-Hungarian authorities closed the monastery of Belaya Krinitsa on 3 March 1848, and Metropolitan Ambrosii was sent into exile in Tzill in Styria.
+In response to diplomatic pressure, the Austrian-Hungarian authorities closed the monastery of Belaya Krinitsa on 3 March 1848, and Metropolitan Ambrose was sent into exile in Cilli (now Celje, Slovenia).
 After the outbreak of revolutions in Vienna, and with the assistance of Count Kolovrat, the monastery of Belaya Krinitsa was reopened at the end of 1848, though the Metropolitan had to remain in exile.
-His successor was Antonii (Shutov), who became the first Old Believers' Archbishop of Moscow.
+His successor was Anthony (Shutov), who became the first Old Believers' Archbishop of Moscow.

-Metropolitan Ambrosii lived fifteen years in exile and suffered from his isolation.
+Metropolitan Ambrose lived fifteen years in exile and suffered from his isolation.
 Nonetheless he had assisted the Old Believers in their goal to establish a full Church Hierarchy, which he saw as the Will of God.
-On 28 October 1863 he sent his last official act as primate of the Russian Old Believer Archbishop Antonii and all the bishops under his jurisdiction.
-The document begins with the words: "For the mercy of God, the humble Archbishop and Metropolitan of all the Old-Rite Orthodox, Ambrosii."
+On 28 October 1863 he sent his last official act as primate of the Russian Old Believer Archbishop Anthony and all the bishops under his jurisdiction.
+The document begins with the words: "For the mercy of God, the humble Archbishop and Metropolitan of all the Old-Rite Orthodox, Ambrose."
 In the text he expresses regret that he had lived so far away from his flock, and that his health did not allow him to do more, but that he remained open to discuss any issue relating to the church people under his spiritual care.
 This document clearly refuted allegations from some enemies of the Old Faith that wanted people to believe that the Holy Metropolitan had eventually rejected his flock.

-Metropolitan Ambrosii died in 1863.
-Metropolitan Kirill held his funeral at Belaya Krinitsa monastery, but the Metropolitan was buried in the Greek-Orthodox cemetery of Trieste.
+Metropolitan Ambrose died in 1863.
+Metropolitan Cyril held his funeral at Belaya Krinitsa monastery, but the Metropolitan was buried in the Greek-Orthodox cemetery of Trieste.

-Investigation by the Patriarchate of Constantinople

-In 1899 the Patriarch of Constantinople established a commission to investigate the issue of Metropolitan Ambrosii and his acceptance of the primacy of the Russian Old Orthodox Church.
-The committee issued a decree of recognition of the hierarchy established by Metropolitan Ambrosii.
-This decree met with disapproval from Constantine Pobedonostsev, Ober-Procurator of the Most Holy Synod.